Creative-Planning/phoenix-cp/docs/creative-planning/dify-rag-deployment.md

 ### 4.1 Prerequisites

-- AWS CLI configured with permission to create/use ECR and SSH access to the EC2 host.
+- **Local machine:** AWS CLI configured with permission to describe/create ECR repos, push images, and start SSM/EC2 actions; Docker CLI able to build the Phoenix image; SSH key with access to the target instance.
-- EC2 instance running a modern Debian/Ubuntu/RHEL/Amazon Linux derivative.
-- The secrets file populated (see Section 1).
+- **EC2 baseline:** Launch Ubuntu 22.04 LTS or Amazon Linux 2023 (recommend `t3.large` or `t3a.large`, 2 vCPU / 8 GB RAM minimum) with a 40–60 GB gp3 volume.
+Update packages (`sudo apt-get update && sudo apt-get upgrade -y` or equivalent) and ensure the user you deploy with has passwordless sudo.
+The script can install Docker/Compose, but outbound HTTPS (ports 443/80) must be allowed so it can download packages.
+- **IAM:** Attach an instance profile that can pull from the Phoenix ECR repo and, if you later migrate secrets to AWS Secrets Manager or Parameter Store, grant `secretsmanager:GetSecretValue` / `ssm:GetParameter`.
+- **Networking:** Create or reuse a security group that allows inbound 22/80/443/6006/4317 from your office/VPC ranges only.
+Allow all outbound traffic so the containers can reach OpenAI, Bedrock, or Dify endpoints.
+Optionally allocate an Elastic IP so DNS remains stable.
+- **Secrets:** Populate the env file from Section 1.
+For production, plan to store the raw values in your secret manager and generate the `.env` during deployment; the simple approach keeps the file locally but the remote copy ends up at `/opt/phoenix/.env` with mode `600`.

 ### 4.2 Running the Deploy Script